MilanGrujicic/Pokedex/README.md

 # Pokédex
 ## Description
-A Pokédex is a device which holds information about pokemons.
+A Pokédex is a device which holds information about Pokemons.

 ## Features